Agora (company): Agora Foundation

 In 2004, the Agora Foundation, a public benefit organization, was founded.
 The Foundation focuses on "co-organizing and financing social campaigns initiated by Gazeta Wyborcza.
 These actions are financed from the annual fundraising of 1 percent, a tax deduction for which a special sub-account has been created at the Foundation."
 Since 2017, the Agora Foundation is also a member organization of the European Press Prize.

 Record label

 Since 2007 Agora SA releases musical albums, DVDs and special box sets of such artists as Kayah, Maciej Maleńczuk, Wojciech Waglewski, Voo Voo, Ewa Bem, Edyta Górniak, Marek Kościkiewicz, Marek Dyjak, Fisz, Emade, Pustki, Dagadana, Cool Kids of Death, Magda Navarette, Lech Janerka, Maria Peszek, Muniek Staszczyk and Hey among others.

-Agora SA releases albums formally as books (including ISBN number), as of VAT value for musical albums in Poland is 22% with that for books is 0%.
+Agora SA releases albums formally as books (including ISBN), as of VAT value for musical albums in Poland is 22% with that for books is 0%.
 That enables the albums to be charted on OLiS (Official Sales Chart).
 Although many of Agora SA releases was certified Gold and Platinum by Polish Society of the Phonographic Industry (ZPAV).